 The Ozark Board of Aldermen joins the governments of Nixa and Christian County in debating how much money to commit to shared economic development partnerships in 2021, in what is already a very messy and uncertain budget cycle.

 Nixa City Councilman Scott Perryman received one of the top awards that an elected official involved in municipal electric or utility service can get.

-As part of a series of articles with area athletic directors, sports editor Pat Dailey engaged in a Q’s and A’s session with Sparta A.D.
-Larry Brown:
+As part of the Headliner News’ coverage of the 2020 Ozark football season, sports editor Pat Dailey engaged in a Q’s and A’s session with Tigers coach Chad Depee:

 Nixa pitcher Isaac Mitchell passed along word to his teammates last summer that the Eagles would be receiving help, with a senior shortstop coming on board via the transfer route.

 Kaleb Wofford was able to take pride in being back to his smooth-shooting self as a junior last season.
 He showed resilience by bouncing back from a subpar sophomore season.

 Hospital administrators at Springfield’s two largest hospitals worry what exactly the holiday season will bring, but they suspect it will deliver an overwhelming number of COVID-19 patients in dire need of life-saving treatment.